hackintoshrao/dgraph-tutorials/getting-started/1/README.md

 }
 ```

-We are creating two nodes, but the first node has predicates `name, age and country`,
+We are creating two nodes, but the first node has predicates `name, age and country`
-the second one has `name, age and city`.
+The second one has `name, age and city`.

-In the upcoming tutorials, we'll see how the newly introduced type system
-feature allows us to associate types and follow a strict schema approach for nodes.
+The schema flexibility allows one to dynamically add predicates.

+Dgraph internally stores data as predicates associated with an `uid`.
+It doesn't have a notion of nodes.
+But for convinience and ease of of modelling, we could use a node as an abstraction.

 ---

 ### Wrapping up
 That's it for this video.
-I hope you all had fun.
-In the next video, let's
-learn about writing queries and mutations based on the uid's of the node.
-These
-mutations include the update and delete operations.
+I hope this video made it easy for you get started with Dgraph.

+Before we wrap here's some quick bitsDo you know that the `uid's` can be used to query, update and delete predicates?
+It could also be used to create an edge between existing nodes?

+Sounds interesting?

 See you all soon, till then, happy Graphing!

 ---